neoforged/.github/primers/26.2/index.md

         - `commandHistory` -> `ChatComponent#commandHistory`, now `private` from `public`
         - `invalidateSurfaceConfiguration` - Marks the `GpuSurface` as needing configuration, typically after a change to how the framebuffer renders (e.g., screen resize).
         - `buildInitialScreens` -> `Gui#buildInitialScreens`, now `public` from `private`
+        - `getMainRenderTarget` -> `GameRenderer#mainRenderTarget`
+        - `useShaderTransparency` -> `GameRenderState#useShaderTransparency`
+        - `renderBuffers` is removed
     - `Options`
         - `hideGui` is replaced by `Hud#isHidden`, `GuiRenderState#isHudHidden`
         - `preferredGraphicsBackend` - Gets the preferred graphics library to use when rendering the game.
         - `hasPreferredGraphicsBackendChanged` - Whether the preferred graphics library selected has changed from when the game initially started up.
     - `PreferredGraphicsApi` - The graphics libraries vanilla supports to render the game.
+    - `RotatingSectionStorage` - A class for managing the order of sections in relation to a center position.
+    - `SectionUpdateTracker` - A class for tracking whether a section needs to be updated.
 - `net.minecraft.client.gui`
     - `Gui` now takes in the `Hud` and `GuiRenderState`
         - `SAVING_TEXT` -> `SAVING_LEVEL`, not one-to-one